Tuesday, 24 April 2012

 Stage 8.

 This is the last page I am creating for my digi-pack, which is to contain the lyrics to the song 'Songbird'- linking into the video as well.
 Although being an album, I decided that lyrics pages are an important convention of digi-packs, especially amongst this genre.
 Therefore, despite the fact that the digi-pack would contain a lyrics page for each song which I am not creating, I would still include this convention as it is an important one.
 The image was chosen due to the fact that it does not contain much, therefore making it suitable for a page with lots of text.
 Also the image links into the rest of the images used, meaning the same tone is created and making the digi-pack fit together.
 Again I edited this image in the same style, so the nostalgic quality is still perceived.
-In the next stage I added other codes and conventions of a back cover for an album.
-Things such as the small print about producers and copyright, the logo of the music label, a website for the artist and a barcode have all been included, therefore conforming to the correct forms and conventions.

 Stage 9.